What is VET?

 VET courses are offered by both public and private institutions in Australia.
 All are regulated by the government to ensure the qualifications are nationally recognised and meet a certain level of quality.

-In Australia, Technical and Further Education (TAFE) is the largest public provider of vocation courses.
+In Australia, Technical and Further Education (TAFE) is the largest public provider of vocational courses.

 - TAFE NSW